NickdevC/Film_Quiz/README.md

 - Initially, when users reached the end.html page, the 'diabled' feature of the 'save' button would not be removed when the user had successfully typed in thier name.
 I noticed that at the same time, the final score was not displaying correctly on the end.html page, and realised that these two issues were intrinsicly linked.

-   - Solution: By using [JSHint](https://jshint.com/) and seaking support on the Slack community, I was able to identify that this was the result of a syntax error within my definied variables.
+   - Solution: By using [JSHint](https://jshint.com/) and seeking support on the Slack community, I was able to identify that this was the result of a syntax error within my definied variables.
 I renamed a variable and ensured that the naming convention was consistent with my other variables.

 - When I deployed the website, buttons that were intended to send the user to other .html pages were not working and returning a '404 error'.